WELF 7013 Integrated Practice 1: Self and Story

 Legacy Code 102370

-Description This unit explores the concept of 'self' and how stories might shape self-identity or a sense of 'what it means to be me'.
+Description This subject explores the concept of 'self' and how stories might shape self-identity or a sense of 'what it means to be me'.
 The enduring characteristics of stories will be examined alongside their different workings across cultures, traditions, technologies, genres and time.
-The unit will cover historical and contemporary notions of the unconscious as they inform an understanding of self and story.
+The subject will cover historical and contemporary notions of the unconscious as they inform an understanding of self and story.
 It will examine how an understanding of the brain, particularly of memory, and the workings of the right and left hemispheres, fit into this exploration.
 Working with selves and stories, as instruments for change in therapeutic work, will be considered across lifespan and a range of psychotherapies.

 School Social Sciences